martasevilla/nf-updhmm/README.md

 Default steps:

 1. **Preprocessing (`PREPROCESS_VCF`)**
    Prepares the trio data by combining individual VCFs (if required) and applying filters to keep only high-quality biallelic SNVs.

+   - `SAMPLESHEET_CHECK` - verifies that the provided sample sheet is correctly formatted and includes all required fields.
+   - `REMOVE_ANNOTATIONS` - remove annotations from individual VCF files and regroup by family.
-   - `combineVCF` – merges the VCFs from father, mother, and proband into a joint file.
+   - `COMBINE_VCF` – merges the VCFs from father, mother, and proband into a joint file, retaining only the variants shared by all three individuals.
-   - `filterStructuralVariants` *(optional)* – removes variants overlapping large structural changes.
+   - `SV_MASK_BED` *(optional)* – removes variants overlapping large structural changes.
+   - `FILTER_LOWCONF` - apply hard filters to produce the final preprocessed VCF per family.
+        - `BCFTOOLS_VIEW_BIALLELIC` - keep only biallelic variants.
+        - `BCFTOOLS_VIEW_QUAL_MIN` - filters variants by minimum genotype quality (GQ) and depth (DP).
-   - `filterRefHomozygotes` – excludes variants homozygous for the reference allele in all trio members.
+        - `BCFTOOLS_VIEW_REFHOMO_EXCLUDE` - excludes variants homozygous for the reference allele in all trio members.
-   - `checkVariantQuality` – filters variants by minimum genotype quality (GQ) and depth (DP).
-   - `filterCentromericRegions` – removes variants within centromeric and pericentromeric regions.
-   - `filterSegmentalDupsHLAKIR` – excludes segmental duplications and highly polymorphic HLA/KIR regions.
+        - `BCFTOOLS_VIEW_EXCL_ALL` - exclude problematic genomic regions (centromeres, segmental duplications and highly polymorphic HLA/KIR regions)
-   - `selectBialellicVariants` – select only bialellic variant combinations.

-2. **UPD detection (`CALCULATE_EVENTS`)**
+3. **UPD detection (`CALCULATE_EVENTS`)**
    Runs the UPDhmm core functions to detect genomic blocks consistent with UPD.
    - `vcfCheck` – validates and formats the combined VCF as a `largeCollapsedVcf` object.
    - `calculateEvents` – applies the HMM (Viterbi algorithm) to infer hidden states, groups variants into blocks, and annotates each block with confidence metrics.

-3. **Postprocessing (`POSTPROCESS_EVENTS`)**
+4. **Postprocessing (`POSTPROCESS_EVENTS`)**
    Refines the set of candidate UPD events.

+   - `MERGE_AND_FILTER_UPD`

      - `filterLowConfidenceEvents` – removes small events or those with insufficient Mendelian errors.
      - `mergeOverlappingEvents` – merges overlapping blocks of the same UPD type within a chromosome.

+   - `FILTER_EVENTS_WITH_ABNORMAL_DEPTH` - remove events with abnormal depth compared to the global genome average. **(falta por implementar)**
+   - `FILTER_RECURRENT_EVENTS` - remove regions where events overlap in more than two unrelated individuals if they present fewer than 100 Mendelian errors. **(falta por implementar)**

 > Each step is implemented as a separate DSL2 module.
 Outputs are organized by step and method.